 The End of Child Support Obligations

-As stated above, most child support orders end when a child turns 18 years of age.
+As stated above, most child support orders end when a child turns 18 years of age or graduates from high school, whichever occurs last.
 In the event any of the following events occur, a child becomes “emancipated” in the eyes of the law and child support is no longer appropriate:

 - The child gets married